andreamunafo/classical_control_theory/README.md

 > This is a course on principles of automatic control using classical control theory.
 The course uses Python to implement some of the concepts described in class.

+## Credits
+- Images above are from the paper _Conlan Cesar, Benjamin Whetton, Michael DeFilippo, Michael Benjamin, Michael Sacarny, Scott Reed, Andrea Munafo, Coordinating Multiple Autonomies to Improve Mission Performance, OCEANS 2021 MTS/IEEE, October, 2021_

+- _Some images in the notebooks have been taken from the wonderful resources available at [engineeringmedia.com](https://engineeringmedia.com/map-of-control) - I encourage you all to look at his fantastic videos to gain an even better intuition of control theory._

 ## Install

 The notebooks run with python 3.9 and use the following python libraries: